6 Signs Your Subletter Is Going to Be a Problem

 - Changing the subject when you ask about past roommate experiences

 What to do: Ask direct, friendly questions early.
 "What's bringing you to this neighborhood?" and "Where are you living now?" are reasonable and non-invasive.
-If the answers feel like they're being assembled on the fly rather than recalled, that's useful information.

 2. They Push Back on Putting Anything in Writing

-This is one of the clearest red flags you'll encounter.
 A subletter who resists a written sublease agreement — even an informal one — is telling you something important about how they handle accountability.

 You might hear: